 Beyond it goes alongside this hedge.

-This is the house of Upper Lea Farm.
 At this point, the race route goes through a gate in the hedge that's on the left.

 And continues along this track.